EncyclopediaRed/btcamp-87826/content/plan.md

           Learning from the past, many countries have increased the necessary disaster response equipment at disposal.”<br /> --Mordor Intelligence on the Emergency Disaster and Response Market"
-      - title: 'The Solution: BütCamp'
+      - title: 'The Solution: Büt Camp'
         description: >
           Made from biodegradable cornstarch-based polylactic acid (PLA), Büt Camp offers a simple-to-use single-person temporary shelter to provide